 Application Procedures.
-Applications are reviewed between January 1 and May 1 of the year for which admission is requested and must contain the following:
+Applications are reviewed between January 1 and April 1 of the year for which admission is requested and must contain the following:

 - 1. The completed Duke University Medical Center Allied Health application form, including a nonrefundable processing fee; - 2.
-Official transcript(s) from all colleges and universities attended; - 3.
+Official transcript(s) from the most recent schools attended; - 3.
 Three letters of recommendation; and - 4.
 A personal interview with members of the admissions committee may be requested following receipt of the application and other information.

-The deadline for applications is May 1 of the year for which admission is requested.
+The deadline for applications is April 1 of the year for which admission is requested.
 It is strongly recommended that applications be submitted as early as possible.
-Applicants are notified no later than June 1 regarding admission to the program.
+The Admissions Committee will request the eligible applicants come for an interview following receipt of all necessary information.
+Applicants are notified no later than May 15 regarding admission to the program.
+Orientation and classes will begin on the first Monday in July.
 Requests for further information and application forms should be directed to the Program Director, Karen Summerville, COMT, Box 3802, Duke University Eye Center, Durham, North Carolina 27710.
+For additional program information, refer to www.dukeeye.org/education/.